aragon/aragon-wiki/docs/network/governance/how_to_vote.md

 See the instructions MetaMask has published for using Trezor with MetaMask [here](https://medium.com/metamask/trezor-integration-in-metamask-a8eaeae7f499).

 To vote with Frame, first install the Frame desktop app from [https://frame.sh](https://frame.sh) and select "Mainnet" in the connection settings as the network you want to use.
 If you are using the Aragon Desktop client, that is all you need.
 If you are using the Aragon web client with a web browser, then you need to install a compatible Frame browser extension, links to which can also be found on [https://frame.sh](https://frame.sh).
 Next, plug in your hardware wallet, enter your PIN, and open the Ethereum app.
 Navigate to the AGP voting app in Aragon, then open Frame and give the Aragon client permission to access your Ethereum accounts via Frame.
 Now you can vote and confirm the transaction on your Trezor hardware wallet via the Frame interface.

+### Voting using ANT held by an Aragon Agent

+It is possible to vote on transactions using ANT held by an Aragon Agent.
+The easiest way is to connect your Agent to Frame using Frame's smart accounts feature.
+You can learn how to do this in [this Aragon Help Desk article](https://help.aragon.org/article/37-agent).

+You can also use [aragonCLI](https://hack.aragon.org/docs/guides-use-agent#introducing-dao-act) or the [Aragon Console](https://github.com/aragon/aragon/blob/master/docs/CONSOLE.md#act) if you prefer.

 ### Voting with keys stored offline (but not in a Ledger or Trezor)
 If you are voting with keys that are stored offline (but not in a Ledger or Trezor), for example in a paper wallet or offline USB stick, you can follow MyCrypto’s guide “[How To Make An Offline Transaction](https://support.mycrypto.com/offline/making-offline-transaction-on-mycrypto.html)” to create an offline transaction using your offline keys.
 You may also find the guide “[How To Run MyCrypto Offline and Locally](https://support.mycrypto.com/offline/running-mycrypto-locally.html)” helpful if you are unfamiliar with how to use MyCrypto offline.